adourish/robodog/README.md

 Furthermore, users can effortlessly switch between GPT3.5 and GPT4 models without losing their chat context, enabling them to validate their questions and answers on a different model.
 Additionally, the system allows flexibility in choosing between cost-effective and higher-priced models, ensuring diverse options for tailored AI interactions.

+# Responsive

+The UI is responsive and will work on a phone.
+You can use the GitHub pages link [Robodog](https://adourish.github.io/robodog/robodog/dist/)

 # Accessibility

 The UX was developed with section [508](https://www.section508.gov/) and [web accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) in mind.
 All of the actions (e.g., /clear, /gpt-4, /rest /help) can be executed from the chat window without navigating a menu.
 I have validated the UI using the [Wave tool](https://wave.webaim.org/.), but I have not tested the UX with a screen reader like [Jaws](https://www.freedomscientific.com/products/software/jaws/).
 I am confident that the UX should work for the /rest mode; the/stream mode will not work.
 If one single person messages me and has a need for an accessible GPT client, I will play around with the Aria tags and make /stream mode accessible.